 When matching the command line arguments, however, a slash does get matched by wildcards since command line arguments may contain arbitrary strings and not just path names.
 Wildcards in command line arguments should be used with care.
-Because command line arguments are matched as a single, concatenated string, a wildcard such as '?' or '\' can match multiple words.
-For example, while a sudoers entry like:
+Command line arguments are matched as a single, concatenated string.
+This mean a wildcard character such as '?' or '\' will match across word boundaries, which may be unexpected.
+For example, while a sudoers entry like: %operator ALL = /bin/cat /var/log/messages\ will allow command like:

-'''

-%operator ALL = /bin/cat /var/log/messages

-'''

-will allow command like: